BMFI/ageement/README.md

 # agreement
-Anyone or any organization can use the BFMI agreement, so just copy and paste it in or on your code, program, or work.
+Anyone or any organization can use the BFMI agreement, so just copy and paste it in or on your code, program, or work or works.
 For instance:

 BMFI valid binding permanent arbitration agreement and warranty disclaimer:
 You can use the code for free then alter and redistribute any way you want.